-In manufacturing industry, the shell mould casting process is defined as a metal casting process, which is similar to sand casting.
-But there is still some difference between sand casting and shell moulding.
-During the shell mould casting process, the mold is a thin hardened shell of sand as well as themosetting resin binder, propped up by other materials.
+Shell mold casting is a metal casting process to create custom metal parts, similar to sand casting.
+Shell casting creates a durable mold formed by applying a heat-resistant material around a reusable pattern, which is then heated and filled with molten metal to produce accurate metal components.
+During the shell mold casting process, the mold is a thin hardened shell of sand as well as thermosetting resin binder, propped up by other materials.
 Compared to sand casting, the shell moulding process features better dimensional accuracy, a higher productivity rate, and lower labor involvement.
-Plus, it must be pointed that the there are much difference between the sand casting process and shell molding process.
+Plus, it must be pointed that there are much difference between the sand casting process and shell molding process.

 Although sand has been used in both shell moulding process and sand casting process, the later forms a cavity inside the sand in a flask.
 In the stark contrast, in the shell moulding process, a mold can be created by using the sand mixed with a bonding resin so as to cover a heated pattern.
 Using the shell mould casting process, many parts or components are produced, including cilinder heads, bushings, gears, valve bodies, and so on.

 Although it sounds complicated, shell moulding process is a relatively simple process consisting of the following steps.
 I will describe each step in more detail.